 What leads to male infertility?

-There is a wide spectrum of causes associated with male infertility.
+There will be a wide spectrum of causes of male infertility.
 However, some of the most common ones are:

 - Genetic disorders

 - Some sexually transmitted diseases like Gonorrhoea or Chlamydia.
 These cause the blockage of tubes carrying sperms.
 Smoking and drinking would one of the major factors as it researched that men who smoke or drink have 13% – 17% less sperm count than teetotalers.

 Till about last decade, the only option for men with little or no sperms, a condition referred to as Azoospermia.
 They would be left with an option either to adopt a child or get a donor for sperms.
 However, with advancements in medical technology, procreation is possible for men with little or no sperm count.
 Hence, it is possible in most of the cases now for you to become a father even if diagnosed with male infertility treatment provided you get the right treatment from the right place.

 The procedure by which male infertility will be cure are:

 - TESA – Testicular Sperm Aspirations is an invasive procedure in which a needle would penetrate through the epidermis of the scrotum which then aspirates the fluid inside the testicle.

 - PESA – Percutaneous Epididymal Sperm Aspiration: In this technique, the needle will directly inject into the epididymis.

 - Percutaneous Biopsy of the Testis (Perc Biopsy): Similar technique is done with a bigger needle to extract more sperm.

 - MESA – Micro-surgical Epididymal Sperm Aspiration: It’s an open surgical procedure wherein the tubules of the epididymis are located with the help of an operating microscope with greater precision so as to aspirate a larger amount of sperm.